opengear/om-docker-automator/README.md

 # om-docker-netmiko
 Netmiko Docker Container for Opengear Operations Manager

 Run Netmiko based Python scripts to send Cisco IOS commands from an Operations Manager to a Cisco IOS device remotely via SSH.
+Additionally, the cisco_cmd_pmshell.py provides the ability to run commands over serial.

 # Instructions
 ```